10 Signs Your Flu Might Be Deadly

 For infants err on the side of caution

-Infants are still developing their immune system, so if you think a baby under two years old has the flu, you should seek medical help immediately, especially if they are unable to breathe or eat, produce no tears when crying, or has significantly fewer wet diapers than normal.
+Infants are still developing their immune system, so if you think a baby under two years old has the flu, you should seek medical help immediately, especially if they having difficulty breathing or eating, produce no tears when crying, or have significantly fewer wet diapers than normal, Dr. Arthur says.
+It’s always better to be safe than sorry with age group, she adds.

 How to protect yourself from the flu

-The absolute best defense against the flu is to get an annual flu shot.
-The CDC recommends that everyone from six months of age upward gets vaccinated to reduce the risk of contracting the flu.
+The absolute best defense against the flu is to get an annual flu shot, Dr. Arthur says.
+The CDC recommends that everyone from six months of age and older gets vaccinated every year to reduce the risk of contracting the flu.
 If you do have the flu, talk to your doctor if you should take antiviral medications (like Tamiflu) to help shorten the time you’re sick or prevent complications.
 Check out these 10 natural flu remedies for symptom relief.